ecoyield-io/docs/faqs/ecoyield-investor-faq.md

 continue even if the parent company faces difficulties.

-- Q: How are external investor contributions recorded on the balance sheet?
+- Q: How are external investor contributions recorded on the balance ; sheet?

-A: As project financing obligations of the SPV — not debt or equity of EcoYield Ltd.
+A: As project financing obligations of the SPV; not debt or equity of EcoYield Ltd.

 - Q: Are vault tokens classed as securities?